-- Select math channel as the current channel.
-After touching math waveform on the screen with one finger, adjust the waveform display position by dragging upward and downward, leftward and rightward, or tap the fine adjustment button in the lower left corner of the screen for fine adjustment - Select math channel as the current channel and press the "position" knob in the horizontal button area to move the leftmost side of the waveform (0Hz) to the horizontal center of the screen. - Select math channel as the current channel and press the "position" knob in the vertical button area to move the waveform to the vertical center of the screen.
+• Select math channel as the current channel.
+After touching math waveform on the screen with one finger, adjust the waveform display position by dragging upward and downward, leftward and rightward, or tap the fine adjustment button in the lower left corner of the screen for fine adjustment.

+Select the math channel as the current channel, click the 50% button at the bottom of the screen, and click the "Time Base" button again to move the leftmost side (0Hz) of the waveform to the horizontal center of the screen.